 Today we’re walking in Belleville, a neighborhood near the 20th that has a huge Chinese influence and is mostly working-class.
 The streets remind me of something straight out of Mario Kart, the most magical track in the game called Rainbow Road.
-Here we find ourselves enveloped by jumbo, candy-colored letters, loading trucks tagged by graffiti artists, and dingy-looking walls bloated by overlapping coats of spray paint.
+Here we find ourselves enveloped by jumbo, candy-colored letters, loading trucks tagged by graffiti artists, and dingy-looking walls bloated with overlapping coats of spray paint.
 It’s a relief to step away from the stuffy conformity of indoor museums.

 After the Paris attacks in November 2015, it’s easy to see reminisces of street artists’ support using the tag “Spray for Paris.”
-While its mostly illegal to do graffiti in France, the Paris Freewalls Project has fostered a community of legal graffiti artists.
+While its mostly illegal to do graffiti in France, the Paris Freewalls Project has since fostered a community of legal graffiti artists.
 Local art adds flair to cobblestone alleyways and the Haussmannian architecture.